 Waves

 XBeach allows users to include two different options for wave boundary conditions in the model.
+These wave boundary conditions can be applied only at the upwave (seaward) boundary.
 First of all, in Error!
-Reference source not found. the method to specify spectra is discussed.
+Reference source not found. the method to specify wave spectra is discussed.
 Secondly, in 4.1.1 the method to apply non-spectra is elaborated.
-In 4.1.3 the lateral boundaries for the waves are discussed.
+In 4.1.3 the lateral boundary conditions for waves are discussed.
+There is currently not a possibility to force waves on the downwave (landward) boundary of a model.

 Spectra

-Kees, Ap review

-XBeach allows the user to define a wave spectrum.
-There are 3 possibilities:
+The most-used wave boundary condition is a spectral type.
+XBeach allows the user to define these with three possibilities:

-Spectral parameter input: The user needs to provide JONSWAP parameters in order to let XBeach determine a spectrum and thus wave energy (keyword instat=jons).
+Parameterized Spectrum: In this case a the user can define a parameterized spectrum (typically of the JONSWAP or Pierson-Moscowitz type) in terms of the parameters.(keyword instat=jons).

-SWAN spectrum input: Wave energy is determined directly from standard .sp2 files (keyword instat=swan)
+SWAN spectrum input: In this case the two-dimensional (frequency-direction) output by the spectral wave model SWAN ( .sp2 files) can be specified. (keyword instat=swan)

-Formatted variance density spectrum: other than 1) and 2) (keyword instat=vardens)
+Formatted variance density spectrum: In this case a more general type (typically measured) spectrum can be specified. (keyword instat=vardens)

-In general XBeach will then attempt to read the parameters / entire spectrum from a separate file specified (keyword bcfile:'file.txt').
-The user must also state in params.txt the required record length for the boundary condition file (keyword rt:<number>) and the boundary condition file time step (keyword dtbc:<number>).
+Upon specification of these keywords, XBeach will read the spectrum or spectral parameters from a separate file specified (keyword bcfile='file.txt').
+The user must also state in params.txt the required duration for the boundary condition file (keyword rt=<number>) and the boundary condition file time step (keyword dtbc=<number>).
 If the record length is less than the total simulation time, XBeach will reuse the boundary condition file until the simulation is completed.
 The boundary condition file time step should be small enough to accurately represent the bound long wave, but need not be as small as the time step used in XBeach.

-XBeach assumes the output of the SWAN file is in nautical terms.
+For option 2, XBeach assumes the output of the SWAN file is in nautical terms.
 If the file is in Cartesian angles, the user must specify the angle in degrees to rotate the x-axis in SWAN to the x-axis in XBeach (in Cartesian terms).
-This value need to be specified (keyword dthetaS_XB:<number>).
+This value need to be specified (keyword dthetaS_XB=<number>).

-For the user-defined spectrum it is important to note that the angles in the input file must be in the calculation coordinate system of XBeach, i.e. 0° is in the direction of the x-axis, 90° is in the direction of the y-axis.
-Also, the angles must be increasing.
+For the user-defined spectrum (option 3) it is important to note that the angles in the input file must be in the coordinate system of XBeach, i.e. 0° is in the direction of the x-axis, 90° is in the direction of the y-axis.
+Also, the angles in the file must be increasing

-On top of that XBeach offers the possibility of both a time-varying (filelist) and space-varying spectra (loclist).
-This is a possibility which can be applied for JONSWAP, SWAN and user-formatted variance density spectra.
+For all three options, XBeach offers the possibility of both a time-varying (filelist) and space-varying spectra (loclist).
+With filelist it is possible to define a sequence of sea-states , while with loclist ……..
 More information about the input description can be found in 5.3.

-If the user does not wish to recalculate boundary condition files or specifically wants to reuse the boundary condition files of another XBeach simulation (keyword: instat=reuse).
-No further wave boundary condition data need be given.
+If the user does not wish to recalculate boundary condition files or specifically wants to reuse the boundary condition files of another XBeach simulation, then the keyword: instat=reuse should be applied..
 Obviously, the calculation grid should remain the same between runs, as the angles and number of grid points are embedded in the boundary condition files.

 Discussion: